Who is the Top Investor In Banco Bilbao Vizcaya Argentaria S.A. (BBVA)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Banco Bilbao Vizcaya Argentaria S.A.
 (BBVA) is a “Overweight”.
 26 analysts offering their recommendations for the stock have an average rating of 1.00, where 11 rate it as a Hold and 1 think it is a “Overweight”.
 13 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

-Banco Bilbao Vizcaya Argentaria S.A. is expected to release its quarterly report on 02/01/2023.The EPS is expected to grow by 37.50% this year
+Banco Bilbao Vizcaya Argentaria S.A. is expected to release its quarterly report on 04/28/2023.The EPS is expected to grow by 37.50% this year

 Banco Bilbao Vizcaya Argentaria S.A.
 (BBVA) Top Institutional Holders